hone5t/django-server/README.md

-# dockerise django with nginx and postgres
+# Dockerizing Django with Postgres, Gunicorn, and Nginx

 ## Credit